Contract Disputes Lawyer Robert Klein Investigates

 Attorney Klein has the experience to formulate a defense to show that the employers could have a proprietary interest in a confidential list but not to customers.
 If customers initiate discussions about conducting business, you have the right to take on the trade as long as you did not use the employer’s confidential customer list to solicit clients.
 Robert Klein understands these fine distinctions in non-compete cases and other areas of business litigation.

-Need a Business Litigation Lawyer for Non-Compete Agreements?
+Looking for Los Angeles Business Litigation Lawyers for Non-Compete Agreements?

 If you suspect a non-compete agreement prohibits you from making a living, or a former employee breached a non-compete agreement, contact Attorney Robert G. Klein for a free, no cost consultation.
-Call (323) 653-3900 ext.
-110, or fill out the contact form on the side of the page.
+Call [number], or fill out the contact form on the side of the page.